molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 ### ComponentFixture and DebugElement

 The term fixture is borrowed from real-world testing of mechanical parts or electronic devices.
 A fixture is a standardized frame into which the test object is mounted.
-The fixture holds the device under test, connects to electrical contacts and allows to take measurements.
+The fixture holds the device under test and connects to electrical contacts so measurements can be taken.

 In the context of Angular, the `ComponentFixture` holds the component and provides a convenient interface to both the Component instance and the rendered DOM.